Customizing forumify

 This short guide is a tutorial-style introduction to customizing the forumify platform that covers most of the basic concepts.

-This kind of customization is only available to self-hosted versions of forumify.
-If you are using hosted instances you can only customize forumify through plugins and themes from the marketplace.
+This level of customization is only available to self-hosted versions of forumify.
+If you are using forumify cloud you can only customize forumify through plugins and themes from the marketplace.

 There are many different ways of hosting a development version of forumify.
 We recommend you install the following tools on your host OS: